dawurangr/CIND-820/README.md

 Using the CRISP-DM approach, a Random Forest Regressor model is developed using a dataset with 45,000 movies.

-In order to see the code for the project, open
+In order to see the code for the project, open the movie_success_model.ipynb file.